holacracyone/Holacracy-Constitution/Appendix-A.md

 ### Rep Link

 **Purpose:**
-Tensions relevant to process in the broader Circle channeled out and resolved.
+Tensions relevant to process in a broader Circle channeled out and resolved.

 **Accountabilities:**

-- Seeking to understand Tensions conveyed by Role-fillers within the represented Role/Circle
+- Seeking to understand Tensions conveyed by Role-fillers within the Circle
-- Discerning Tensions appropriate to process within the Circle that holds the represented Role/Circle
+- Discerning Tensions appropriate to process within a broader Circle that holds the Circle
-- Processing Tensions within the broader Circle to remove constraints on the represented Role/Circle
+- Processing Tensions within a broader Circle to remove constraints on the Circle

 ### Facilitator